nehangit/HADES/README.md

 ## Notes

-- Ensure Playwright browsers are installed (`playwright install`)
-- ZAP and sqlmap must be installed and available in your PATH for their respective agents
+- zap.sh and sqlmap must be installed and available in your PATH for their respective agents